-Section 1.1 What are "network providers" and "covered services"? are doctors and other health care professionals licensed by the state to provide ces and care.
-The term "providers" also includes hospitals and other health care hospitals, and and your cost deliver covere oviders" are the doctors and other health care professionals, medical groups, of other health care facilities that have an agreement with us to accept our payment is sharing amount as payment in full.
-We have arranged for these providers to ed services to members in our plan.
-The providers in our network bill us directly for e you.
-When you see a network provider, you pay only your share of the cost for and prescript rvices" include all the medical care, health care services, supplies, equipment, ion drugs that are covered by our plan.
-Your covered services for medical care are enefits chart in Chapter 4.
-Your covered services for prescription drugs are Chapter 5.
-Section 1.2 Basic rules for getting your medical care covered by the plan ealth plan, UnitedHealthcare® Group Medicare Advantage (HMO) must cover all by Original Medicare and must follow Original Medicare's coverage rules.
-The plan will gen erally cover your medical care as long as: - receive is included in the plan's Medical Benefits Chart (this chart is in this document). ☐The care vou receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
+Section 1.1 What are "network providers" and "covered services"?

+□ "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
+The term "providers" also includes hospitals and other health care facilities.

+- □ "Network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
+We have arranged for these providers to deliver covered services to members in our plan.
+The providers in our network bill us directly for care they give you.
+When you see a network provider, you pay only your share of the cost for their services. - □ "Covered services" include all the medical care, health care services, supplies, equipment, and prescription drugs that are covered by our plan.
+Your covered services for medical care are listed in the benefits chart in Chapter 4.
+Your covered services for prescription drugs are discussed in Chapter 5.

+Section 1.2 Basic rules for getting your medical care covered by the plan

+As a Medicare health plan, UnitedHealthcare[®] Group Medicare Advantage (HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

+The plan will generally cover your medical care as long as: